VoteCast: New Hampshire voters say nation headed wrong way

 Republican state Rep. Steve Negron is trying to unseat U.S. Rep. Annie Kuster, a Democrat seeking a fourth term in the 2nd Congressional District.

-Associated Press writer Holly Ramer in Hopkinton, New Hampshire, contributed to this report.
+Associated Press writers Kathy McCormack in Concord, New Hampshire, and Holly Ramer in Hopkinton, New Hampshire, contributed to this report.